 And the abyss, once looked into, does more than look back out at you.

-This story contains strong language and descriptions of gore.
+Disclaimer: This story contains mature language, mild sexual situations and detailed descriptions of violence and gore.
 Reader discretion is advised.

 A Slaughter Chronicles Short Story

 The year was 2003 and Caleb Grimmet was going to make all his dreams come true.

 He drew the circle in blood.
 It’s circumference was 18.84 feet exactly, with a six foot diameter.
 That meant he needed at least five drops of blood per foot to the edge and at least twice as many drops—liberal spills, really—of whiskey around the perimeter.
 To him, whiskey and blood sounded more like a cocktail recipe from a 1950s vampire frat party but the math and his great-grandfather’s book—hidden away from prying eyes in the attic all these years—didn’t lie.
 Or at least they hadn’t so far.